SalesforceAIResearch/SFR-RAG/CONTRIBUTING.md

-# Contributing Guide For XGen-RAG
+# Contributing Guide For SFR-RAG

-This page lists the operational governance model of this project, as well as the recommendations and requirements for how to best contribute to XGen-RAG.
+This page lists the operational governance model of this project, as well as the recommendations and requirements for how to best contribute to SFR-RAG.
 We strive to obey these as best as possible.
 As always, thanks for contributing – we hope these guidelines make it easier and shed some light on our approach and processes.

 # Governance Model